 - Demonstrate deploying the CDM monitoring tools

-- Discuss how you can migrate, or whether you should migrate, an existing DS and AM configuration to Kubernetes
+- Discuss how you can migrate an existing DS and AM configuration to Kubernetes

 - Migrate the DS configuration and sample user data